BlockchainCommons/Gordian/Envelope/Use-Cases/Healthcare.md

    * With simplified admin (just ring/fitbit/tonezone)
    * With simplified HIPAA requirements
    * It's an economic approach.
-* ANOTHER USER CASE:
-   * Having collected data be shared to a third-party without App seeing it
-   * Sensitive Clinical Trial
-   * Other Sensitive Partnerships
-   * App Company might still want some of data, might not all, complete data set
-   * Multiple Keys, one generated with third-party on initial signup
-   * But App Maker is still the one that can do easy collection.
-* Differential Data Set
-   * "Blur" Data +/-5 or whatever
-   * With some proofs back to original
-   * DATA BRANCH
 * There may also be linked/non-sensor data
    * Such as age
    * That is attested to